0

 So, What Do I NEED to Know About Menopause?

-Many women experience changes indicative of vaginal atrophy to their vagina and urinary system that are largely due to lowering estrogen levels associated with menopause.
+Many women experience changes to their vagina and urinary system that are largely due to lowering estrogen levels associated with menopause.

-Yes, moist.
+Yes, comfortable.
 And that, it turns out, is very important.
-Without it, sex is a no-go, say goodbye to your fave jeans, and settle into a life of chafed purgatory.
+Without it, sex can be a no-go, say goodbye to your fave jeans, and settle into a life of chafed purgatory.

 What Else Can I Do?